sagemath/trac_to_gh/Issue 3575.md

 # Issue 3575: [with patch; needs review] delete random crap from the bottom of complex_double.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3575

 Original creator: was